waku-org/specs/standards/application/bandwidth-optimization.md

 ### Message Retransmission in MVDS

-Messages are resent when the recipient is offline, leading to additional network load.
+Direct messages, group messages and some community join request messages are sent via MVDS.
+When the recipient is offline, these messages are repeatedly resent until a predefined limit is reached, which leads to more bandwidth usage.

+**Option 1**

-Replace MVDS with a more reliable and bandwidth-efficient end-to-end (E2E) reliability protocol to reduce redundant message retransmissions.
+Replace MVDS with a more reliable and bandwidth-efficient end-to-end (E2E) [reliability protocol](https://forum.vac.dev/t/end-to-end-reliability-for-scalable-distributed-logs/293) to reduce message retransmissions.

+_Concerns:_
+- fully adopting e2e reliability protocol requires significant time and resources for implementation.

+**Option 2**

+Disable MVDS retransmission for recipients that are not online/active.

+_Concerns:_
+- user may set their status to offline but still want to receive messages.
+(TODO needs input from Status team)

+**Option 3**

+Increase the time interval between message retransmissions to reduce bandwidth usage.

+_Concerns:_
+- it may increase the latency of message delivery.

 ### Updates for Descriptive Messages